tum-db/mlinspect4sql/README.md

     `python setup.py test` <br>

+## How to use the SQL backend
+We prepared two examples, the [first] (notebooks/example_to_sql/to_sql_demo_pure_pipeline.ipynb) is to demonstrate execution of machine learning pipelines only, the [second] (example_to_sql/to_sql_demo_inspection.ipynb) demonstrate a full end-to-end machine learning pipeline that compares the performance of different backends.

+In order to run the latter one, you need a PostgreSQL database system running in the background with an user `luca` with password `password`that is allowed to copy from CSV files.
+	`` <br>

+For more information on the functions supported w.r.t execution outsourced to DBMS, please see [here](mlinspect/monkeypatchingSQL/README.md).

 ## How to use mlinspect
 mlinspect makes it easy to analyze your pipeline and automatically check for common issues.
 ```python